-The night before Bob Dylan played at Slane Castle the village of Slane became the target of mob violence.
+The night before Bob Dylan played at Slane Castle the village of Slane became the scene of mob violence.

-On 8 July 1984 the village of Slane county Meath was mobbed and the local Garda station was held under siege.
-Twelve Gardaí were trapped in their station house and had to be rescued by Gardaí brought in from outside.
+On 8 July 1984 the village of Slane county Meath was mobbed and the local Garda station was under siege for two hours.
+Twelve Gardaí were trapped in their station and had to be rescued by Gardaí brought in from outside.

 Seven civilians and three Gardaí were hurt in the disturbances, and seven people were arrested.